Review: Quantum Metrology and Sensing with Many-Body Systems: Elements of Parameter Estimation

 \section{Elements of Parameter Estimation}

 Precise measurements of relevant quantities are essential in science.
 In physics, high-precision measurements lead us to test the theory of special relativity~\cite{Einstein1923-EINTPO, einstein-german, Michelson333, PhysRev.59.223, Hafele-1, Hafele-2}, scrutinize the theory of general relativity via gravitational wave detection~\cite{Einstein1923-EINTPO, PhysRevLett.116.061102}, and validate the Standard Model of physics by confirming the existence of the elusive Higgs particle~\cite{PhysRevLett.13.321, PhysRevLett.13.508, PhysRevLett.13.585, TheCMSCollaboration2022}.
 Thus, pursuing novel schemes and strategies for achieving high-precision measurements are highly desirable for advancing science.
 However, measuring a relevant quantity is only sometimes a straightforward procedure.
-Furthermore, quantities such as coupling strengths, temperature, and in general, those lacking corresponding quantum observables, such as entanglement or purity, can only be determined indirectly.
+Furthermore, quantities such as coupling strengths, temperature, and in general, those lacking corresponding quantum observables, such as entanglement~\cite{genoni2008optimal,breda2010experimental} or purity~\cite{brunelli2012estimation}, can only be determined indirectly.
 Therefore, one requires to infer a relevant quantity of the system by indirect means.
-The art of inferring such a relevant quantity by means of measuring another is known as parameter estimation~\cite{sidhu2020geometric, d2000parameter, paris2009quantum}.
+The art of inferring such a relevant quantity by means of measuring another is known as parameter estimation~\cite{sidhu2020geometric, d2000parameter, paris2009quantum}\vm{---see recent studies on the connection between quantum speed limits and quantum parameter estimation \cite{maleki2023speed, herb2024quantum, delcampo2013quantum}.
+For a comprehensive review of this relationship, see Ref.~\cite{deffner2017quantum}.}

 The central aim of parameter estimation theory is to infer the unknown parameters of interest as precisely as possible.
 Any parameter estimation scheme is composed of four basic steps, see Fig.~\ref{fig_parameter_estimation_steps}: \begin{enumerate} \item Choosing an adequate probe, \item Encoding the unknown parameters dynamically into the probe, \item Extracting information about the parameters of interest by performing measurements onto the probe, \item Inferring the true (unknown) parameters via a classical estimator. \end{enumerate}